edgedb/easy-edgedb/README.md

   } FILTER .place.name = 'Galatz' AND .date = <cal::local_date>'1887-10-28';
 ```

-It looks like there is a ship in town!
+And it looks like there is a ship in town!
 It's the Czarina Catherine.

 ```
 {